North Head Sanctuary Foundation

 an endangered population of long-nosed bandicoots at North Head.

-been working with the Sydney Harbour Federation Trust and
+We have worked with the Sydney Harbour Federation Trust and

 - small areas of dense foliage where the bandicoots can take

-refuge, forage and hopefully soon start to nest. |
+refuge, forage and hopefully nest. |

 Producing